deepankarrout/React-dynamic-routing/README.md

+## This is a basic react app to understand how dynamic routing works and related concepts.
-# Getting Started with Create React App
+# Instructions to getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).